withcatai/node-llama-cpp/docs/guide/external-chat-state.md

 :::

-To interact with a model in a chat form, you can use [`LlamaChatSession`](../api/classes/LlamaChatSession.md), which is stateful chat session that manages the chat state on its own.
+To interact with a model in a chat form, you can use [`LlamaChatSession`](../api/classes/LlamaChatSession.md), which is a stateful chat session that manages the chat state on its own.

-When building a library around `node-llama-cpp`, you may want to store that chat state externally and control the evaluations on your own.
+When building a library around `node-llama-cpp`, you may want to store that chat state externally and control the evaluations yourself.

 This is where [`LlamaChat`](../api/classes/LlamaChat.md) may come in handy.
 [`LlamaChat`](../api/classes/LlamaChat.md) Allows you to generate a completion to an existing chat session and manage the evaluation yourself,